-The success of the school depends on everyone working towards the common aim.
-We need to be setting not only high standards but the children need to understand clearly both rewards and sanctions.
-All adults are equal in giving a reward and we all need to be clear as to why we are using a sanction.
+The success of the school depends on everyone working towards a common aim.
+We need to be setting not only high standards, but the children need to understand clearly both rewards and sanctions.
+All adults are equal in giving a reward and we all need to be clear as to why we are using a sanction and that the sanction is fair.

 Our staff recognise the importance of creating and maintaining a happy and relaxed atmosphere in which effective learning may take place.
 This cannot be achieved unless all adults in the school are consistently good role models, guiding the children in displaying self-discipline, care and respect for others and their property.
+We recognise that building 'emotional currency' and working hard to establish and grow positive relationships with pupils is the foundation from which respectful relationships grow.

 Staff respond to non-criminal poor behaviour and bullying which occurs anywhere off the school premises and which is witnessed by a member of staff or reported to the school.
-The same sanctions should apply for inappropriate behaviour within school.
+The same sanctions should apply as for inappropriate behaviour within school.

 As a school we recognise that the attitudes, expectations, and motivation of all staff have decisive influences on the ethos of the school, and that a whole school approach to promoting good discipline is desirable and necessary.
 All staff have a shared responsibility for all children and provide a consistent approach at all times.
-We are aware of the dangers of having preconceived expectations of children, based on gender or racial stereotypes, and of the need to respond to undesirable behaviour appropriately.
+We are aware of the dangers of having unconscious bias, based on such things as gender or racial stereotypes, and of the need to respond to inappropriate behaviour appropriately.
 When children learn to behave responsibly and their behaviour is positively recognised, their self-esteem rises and their motivation to achieve increases.
-Children must take responsibility for their own actions, and should be aware of the choices and consequences that are available to them.
+Children are taught to take responsibility for their own actions and to be aware of the choices and consequences available to them.

 Most children can choose the appropriate behaviour.
-If a child does not, it's because they don't know how or they have chosen not to.
+If a child routinely does not, it's because they don't know how, they have chosen not to or there is an underlying difficulty that needs to be explored and addressed.

-The school alone cannot instil a framework of discipline into children.
-It is therefore essential that parents work closely together with the school.
-Parents / carers and pupils themselves have a duty to play an active role in ensuring that the school maintains an atmosphere in which all feel proud of their work and conduct.
+The school alone cannot support pupils to take responsibility for their own behaviour.
+It is therefore essential that parents work in harmony with the school.
+Parents/carers and pupils themselves have a duty to play an active role in ensuring that the school maintains an atmosphere in which all feel proud of their work and conduct.